-Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of University Physicians Associates of New Jersey, Inc. and Affiliate (UPA), which represent approximately 36%, 20%, and 47%, respectively, of the assets, net position, and revenues of the aggregate discretely presented component units.
+Our responsibility is to express opinions on these financial statements based on our audits.
+We did not audit the financial statements of University Physicians Associates of New Jersey, Inc. and Affiliate (UPA), which represent approximately 37%, 20%, 52%, as of June 30, 2019 and 36%, 20%, and 47%, as of June 30, 2018, respectively, of the assets, net position, and revenues of the aggregate discretely presented component units.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for UPA, is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those statements are free from material misstatement.